jimakosk/RestCountries/ReadMe.md

-# The country-fetching logic in the CountryService can run on a recurring basis (e.g., every 30 minutes) to ensure the database and cache always have up-to-date country information.
+# The country-fetching logic in the CountryService can run on a recurring basis (e.g. every 30 minutes) to ensure the database and cache always have up-to-date country information.
 # Without Hangfire, you would need to manually trigger this process, which could lead to stale data or operational bottlenecks.

 # Fetching data from an external API or performing database updates can take time.
 Using Hangfire offloads these tasks to a background worker, so the main application remains responsive.